 The prosecutor may retire at his or her request even before reaching the age of 65 and retain his or her right to an emolument.
 However, he or she must meet the age and seniority requirements for being a judge or a prosecutor.
-He or she must be 55 years old and have a minimum of 25 years' work period (woman) or at least 60 years old and have a minimum of 30 years' work period (man).
+He or she must be 55 years old and have a minimum of 25 years' work period (woman) or at least 60 years' work period (man).
 This entitlement may be exercised by persons who have fulfilled the required conditions by 31 December 2017.